blp-workshop/blp_task1/README.md

  - [Contact the organizers](souravsaha0152@gmail.com, nowshadjunaed@gmail.com)
  -
 ## Anti-Harassment Policy
 EMNLP adheres to the [ACL Anti-Harassment Policy](https://www.aclweb.org/adminwiki/index.php/Anti-Harassment_Policy).
-Any participant who experiences harassment or hostile behaviour may contact any current member of the [ACL Professional Conduct Committee](https://www.aclweb.org/adminwiki/index.php/Professional_Conduct_Committee).
+Any participant who experiences harassment or hostile behavior may contact any current member of the [ACL Professional Conduct Committee](https://www.aclweb.org/adminwiki/index.php/Professional_Conduct_Committee).
 Please be assured that if you approach us, your concerns will be kept in strict confidence, and we will consult with you on any actions taken.